jackzhang7539/jack-beautiful-jekyll/_posts/2025-09-21-digimon-code-csv.md

     else:
         print("No teams found")
 ```
+Example of result:
+Team found:
+Dorumon (Atk: 128, Mem: 5)
+Gomamon (Atk: 93, Mem: 5)
+Gabumon (Atk: 94, Mem: 5)
+Total Attack: 315
+Total Memory: 15/15

 How the code works is that I created a list called list and then I added the name, attack, and memory of each Digimon onto the list.
 I then used random to find 3 random Digimon out of the list and see if they meet the requirements.
 If they don't, the code continues searching.
-It searches at most 10000 times meaning that I am basically garaunteed to find a match.
+It searches at most 10000 times meaning that I am basically guaranteed to find a match.
 One imrpovement I could do in the future is learn to make the code search until a match is found or break if there is no match.
 Lastly, I printed out the stats of each Digimon in the team of three.
 I learned to use 'f' inside of print lines which basicallt formats the print lines when I use {} so that I don't have to constantly use commas and quotation marks.